 RiverCOG participates as a regional stakeholder for the Connecticut Aviation Authority.
 The region has two privately owned airports and several landing pads for helicopters.
 Connecticut's airports are a critical function of passenger and on-time freight movement.
-Through its continued participation with CT Aviation Authority (CAA), CTDOT and other stakeholders, RiverCOG will support improvements to passenger connections to major CT airports, including transit service.
-Rail service options to T.F.
-Green airport are also an important air link for the RiverCOG region and the SCRCOG region.
+Through its continued participation with

+CT Aviation Authority (CAA), CTDOT and other stakeholders, RiverCOG will support improvements to passenger connections to major CT airports, including transit service.
+Transit service options to T.F.
+Green Airport, Bradley Airport and increasingly New Haven Tweed Airport, are important air link for the RiverCOG region.